DineshChikka/Mediloom.io_/README.md

 Install Dependencies:

-Run npm i in the following directories to install necessary packages:
+Run "npm i" in the following directories to install necessary packages:

 tailwindcss4